TheGeekOnSkates/breakaway-basic/new/notes.md

 ## TO-DO's:

+* Finish is_expr; right now it just checks if the line starts with characters that work in expressions.
+But that would also include things like:
+	3 + 4 2 * 2
+	7 ***
+	etc. - not real math stuff
+* Once that's done, is_goto and is_gosub should be easy :)
 * Write validation functions.
 Test them in the prompt, cuz we'll need them later.
 	- is_statement
 	- is_number (I could have used that one earlier)